Marketing in the age of Trump: How the LGBT Center created 'F*ck Without Fear' - Digiday

 Other non-profits have made similar moves.
 The American Civil Liberties Union, for example, has seen an influx in cash and interest since Donald Trump took the White House.
 It has used the opportunity — and the money — to push its message on social media, from new mediums like Facebook Live to discussions with lawyers about Trump’s travel ban to new ways of using research reports.

-For the LGBT Center, which has also found more people interested in its message — and swag (it now sells t-shirts reading “Fearless F*cker) — the resistance has been in some ways the best marketing it could have had.
+For the LGBT Center, which has also found more people interested in its message — and swag (it now sells t-shirts reading “Fearless F*cker at the Andrew Christian store in West Hollywood) — the resistance has been in some ways the best marketing it could have had.
 “It bodes well for us, and the future of the resistance,” said Key.